tigellus/Markdown/1. Critical Care for COVID-19/2. Collecting COVID-19 Specimens for Testing/Collecting COVID-19 Specimens for Testing.md

 ![](assets/nasopharyngeal-specimen.png)

+# Question 2
+What should an individual collecting a specimen for COVID-19 wear?

+[RIGHT] face mask, gown, face shield and gloves [WRONG] face mask, gown, gloves
+[WRONG]  face mask, face shield and gloves

+# Question 3
+Is an individual collecting a specimen for COVID-19 required to wear an N95 mask?

+[RIGHT] No
+[WRONG] Yes

+# Question 4
+When using a Nasopharyngeal Swab (NP), how should the insertion distance be measured?

+[RIGHT] The distance from the patient's nose to ear [WRONG] As deep as the patient is comfortable with [WRONG] The distance from the patient’s chin to ear [WRONG] The distance from the patient’s lips to ear

+# Question 5
+When using a Nasopharyngeal Swab (NP), to what degree should the patients’ head be tilted back?

+[RIGHT] 70 Degrees
+[WRONG] 45 Degrees
+[WRONG] 30 Degrees
+[WRONG] 15 Degrees

 # Laboratory Submission

 * Once the specimen is collected, Securely tighten the cap on the tube of UTM.
 * Label the UTM specimen according to hospital policy with the appropriate laboratory label.
 * Insert tube into specimen transport bag and close bag tightly.
 * Submit the specimen to the laboratory.

+# Question 6
+Where are COVID-19 specimens currently tested?

+[RIGHT] In laboratories
+[WRONG] At the point of testing
+[WRONG] In a government facility